-Energy Psychology: A Weird Technique That Really Helps PainJune 19th, 2018 by Cindy Perlin
+Energy Psychology: A Weird Technique That Really Helps PainMay 19th, 2019 by Cindy Perlin, LCSW

-Pain is a complex phenomenon.
+Pain is complex.
 Sometimes there is obvious tissue injury and/or inflammation, sometimes not.
 Different people can experience very different pain levels in the face of similar injuries.
-Sometimes pain disappears after the ingestion of a fake pill (placebo) that the patient believes will reduce their pain.
 Chronic pain patients experience better days and worse days, often without obvious cause.
 People who have experienced psychological trauma, particularly chronic childhood trauma, are more likely to develop chronic illnesses, including chronic pain, and less likely to benefit from back surgery.
-A common link underlying all of these may be the role of emotional energy in generating pain and a recently developed set of techniques called energy psychology can process this energy to reduce pain and improve health and emotional wellbeing.
+A common link underlying all of these may be the role of emotional energy in generating pain.
+A type of treatment called energy psychology can process this energy to reduce pain and improve health and emotional wellbeing.

 The Unprocessed Energy of Emotion Contributes Significantly to Chronic Pain and Illness

 Fear, anger, worry, guilt, frustration and other negative emotions can greatly exacerbate pain.
 Sometimes we are very aware of these feelings and sometimes they are not in conscious awareness.
 Either way these not-fully-processed emotions can be making pain worse.
 Sometimes what is driving our emotional pain is very old but when we think about it the feelings are still very intense.
 Sometimes what is disturbing us just happened.